sunshroom/sunshroom.com/contents/development/index.md

 ### Ektoplazm

 My most notable achievement is building a niche market music distribution platform, [Ektoplazm](http://www.ektoplazm.com), which became very popular in the subculture it serves.
-Since 2007 more than 10 million full releases have been downloaded--approximately 50 million tracks in all, a number on par with industry giants like Bandcamp.
+Between 2007 and 2013 more than 10 million full releases were downloaded--approximately 50 million tracks in all, a number on par with industry giants like Bandcamp.
 This was accomplished on a shoestring budget without any advertising dollars.
 The full story is covered on my blog in [a beginner's guide to Ektoplazm](http://synapticism.com/a-beginners-guide-to-ektoplazm/).

 These days I am deeply engaged in redeveloping the site after completing [a successful crowdfunding campaign](http://www.indiegogo.com/ektoplazm-2012) in the summer of 2012.